multitudes/Ray-Tracing-in-One-Weekend-in-C/docs/index.md

 In the above example P3 is just a magic number and has no connection with the display color depth.
 The next line is the image size, 800 pixels wide by 450 pixels high.
 The last line is the color depth, 8 bits in this case but can be seen as the is the maximum value for each color.
 Everything after that is the image data: RGB triplets.
 https://en.wikipedia.org/wiki/Netpbm

+Once understood the basics we can use the library of out choice to output the image to the screen.

 ## The Viewport
 The viewport is a virtual rectangle in the 3D world that contains the grid of image pixel locations.
 If pixels are spaced the same distance horizontally as they are vertically, the viewport that bounds them will have the same aspect ratio as the rendered image.
 The distance between two adjacent pixels is called the pixel spacing, and square pixels is the standard.
 We'll initially set the distance between the viewport and the camera center point to be one unit.
 This distance is often referred to as the focal length.

+We create our three D space with the following conventions:
+- The x-axis points to the right.
+- The y-axis points up.
+- The z-axis points out of the screen, toward the viewer.

+Therefore using what is commonly defined as right hand coordinates, the negative z-axis points in the scene through the viewport.

-While our 3D space has the conventions above, this conflicts with our image coordinates, where we want to have the zeroth pixel in the top-left and work our way down to the last pixel at the bottom right.
+While our 3D space has the conventions above, this conflicts with our image coordinates which are the ones used in the rendering to a file or to a screen, where we want to have the zeroth pixel in the top-left and work our way down to the last pixel at the bottom right.
 This means that our image coordinate Y-axis is inverted: Y increases going down the image.
- We'll also have the y-axis go up, the x-axis to the right, and the negative z-axis pointing in the viewing direction.
-(This is commonly referred to as right-handed coordinates.)

 ## Ray-Sphere Intersection
+(If you see this on the github pages unfortunately Jekill doesnt render the math equations so I will have to debug them out later)

 The equation for a sphere of radius r that is centered at the origin is an important mathematical equation: